Hallmarks of aging: Deregulated nutrient sensing

 Nutrient sensing is a cell's ability to recognize, and respond to, changes in the concentration of macronutrients such as glucose, fatty acids and amino acids.
 In times of abundance, anabolism is induced through various pathways, the most well-studied among them the mTOR pathway.
 When energy and nutrients are scarce, the AMPK receptor senses this and switches off mTOR to conserve resources.

 In a growing organism, growth and cell proliferation are important and thus mTOR is upregulated.
 In a fully grown organism, mTOR-activating signals naturally decline during aging.
 It has been found that forcibly overactivating these pathways in grown mice leads to accelerated aging and increased incidence of cancer. mTOR inhibition methods like dietary restriction or administering rapamycin have been shown to be one of the most robust methods of increasing lifespan in worms, flies and mice.

 Mitochondrial dysfunction

 The mitochondrion is the powerhouse of the cell.
-Different human cells contain from 20 to 30 up to several thousand mitochondria, each one converting carbon (in the form of acetyl-CoA) and oxygen into energy (in the form of ATP) and carbon dioxide.
+Different human cells contain from several up to 2500 mitochondria, each one converting carbon (in the form of acetyl-CoA) and oxygen into energy (in the form of ATP) and carbon dioxide.

 During aging, the efficiency of mitochondria tends to decrease.
-The reasons for this are still quite unclear, but several mechanisms are suspected - reduced biogenesis, accumulation of damage and mutations in mitochondrial DNA, oxidation of mitochondrial proteins, and defective quality control by mitophagy.
+The reasons for this are still quite unclear, but several mechanisms are suspected: reduced biogenesis, accumulation of damage and mutations in mitochondrial DNA, oxidation of mitochondrial proteins, and defective quality control by mitophagy.

 Dysfunctional mitochondria contribute to aging through interfering with intracellular signaling and triggering inflammatory reactions.